If you

 survive.
 Things left out on the counter or table might crash to the

-lighting fixtures mounted above the stage would sway, and possible
+lighting fixtures above the stage would sway, and possibly

 fact, the town and the festival promoters have long celebrated the